 The Philippines is an island nation of 96 million people living at the doorstep of climate change.
-Each year Filippinos face recurring natural disaster; enduring typhoons, severe drought, floods, and coastal erosion.
+Each year, Filipinos face recurring natural disaster, enduring typhoons, severe drought, floods and coastal erosion.

-2013 brought with it back-to-back events, with Tropical Depression Shanshan arriving in February impacting 80,000 families, many of whom were still recovering from the massive 2012 Typhoon Bopha.
+The year brought with it back-to-back events, with Tropical Depression Shanshan arriving in February and impacting 80,000 families, many of whom were still recovering from Typhoon Bopha, which occurred in 2012.
 Subsequent tropical depressions, typhoons, and monsoons occurred with regularity, taking hundreds of lives and leaving tens of thousands without homes.

-The 7.1 magnitude earthquake in Bohol province Oct.
-15, 2013 killed 222 people and injured 976.
+The 7.1 magnitude earthquake on Oct.
+15, 2013, in Bohol province killed 222 people and injured 976.
 Eight people are still missing.
-Over 344,300 people were displaced with 80% living in makeshift shelters built in open spaces near their damaged houses.
-Just two weeks later, Typhoon Krosa made landfall Oct.
-31, 2013 causing four deaths, damaging 32,000 homes and 6.3 million in crops.
+Over 344,300 people were displaced with 80 percent living in makeshift shelters built in open spaces near their damaged houses.
+Just two weeks later, Typhoon Krosa made landfall on Oct.
+31, 2013, causing four deaths, and damaging 32,000 homes and 6.3 million in crops.

-- Haiyan, one of the strongest typhoons ever recorded, is estimated to have destroyed about 70 to 80 percent of structures in its path.
-The damage to the coconut- and rice-growing region was expected to amount to more than 3 billion pesos ($69 million).
+- Typhoon Haiyan is one of the strongest typhoons ever recorded, and is estimated to have destroyed about 70 to 80 percent of structures in its path.

-- 16 million people are affected by Typhoon Haiyan in nine regions across the Philippines, and close to a million of them displaced.
+- 16 million people were affected by Typhoon Haiyan in nine regions across the Philippines, and close to four million people were displaced.

 - 22 countries, including the United States, have offered aid.

-- A 7.2 magnitude earthquake struck Bohol province in central Philippines on Oct.
-15, 2013 killing 222 people, injuring 976 with 8 still missing.
-More than 344,300 people were displaced with 80% living in makeshift shelters built in open spaces near their damaged houses.
+- Just prior to Typhoon Haiyan, a 7.2 magnitude earthquake struck Bohol province in central Philippines on Oct.
+15, 2013, killing 222 people, and injuring 976 with 8 still missing.

 - Read about why the Philippines needs more help with long-term recovery on Bob’s blog.